Action Plan for Reentry in DC-Criminal Justice Coordinating Council-DC Public Safety

 Share

-Welcome to “DC Public Safety” – Radio and television shows, blog and transcripts on crime, criminal offenders and the criminal justice system.
-We currently average 90,000 page views a month.
+Welcome to “DC Public Safety” – Radio and television shows, blog and transcripts on crime, criminal offenders, and the criminal justice system.

-The portal site for “DC Public Safety” is http://media.csosa.gov .
+The portal site for “DC Public Safety” is http://media.csosa.gov

 Current Radio Program:

-The website for the Urban Institute is http://www.urban.org.
+The website for PSA is http://www.psa.gov.

 Special Announcements:

 The National Reentry Resource Center is a project of the Bureau of Justice Assistance, Office of Justice Programs, US Department of Justice.
 Please see the Center’s website at http://www.nationalreentryresourcecenter.org/.
 Please see “Federal Interagency Reentry Council Launches Website, Releases Myth-Buster Series” on the front page of the site (see announcements).
 CSOSA is a member of the Council.
 Several requesters have asked for national research on reentry.

 The Office of Justice Program’s National Institute of Justice reentry research portfolio supports the evaluation of innovative reentry programs.
 To access these studies and NIJ’s entire reentry research portfolio visit www.nij.gov/nij/topics/corrections/reentry/welcome.htm .

 Court Services and Offender Supervision Agency:

-We welcome your comments or suggestions at leonard.sipes@csosa.gov .
+We welcome your comments or suggestions at leonard.sipes@csosa.gov.

 The website for the Court Services and Offender Supervision Agency is http://www.csosa.gov/.

 The program is hosted by Leonard Sipes.
-The producer is Timothy Barnes.
+The producer is Timothy Barns.

 Comments offered on “DC Public Safety” television and radio programs are the opinions of participants and do not necessarily represent the policies of CSOSA or other government agencies.